tarrie/journal/README.md

         - ***join tarrie should def be prominent.
 This could be the main way we spread tarrie.***
         - ***Ask to enter email to be notified of changes to event***
 	- Need to design the UI for this before we add the api.
+	- Need to design the UI for email event invites as well.
 - Also email blast invitations - email integration - calender integration